micahmv/anyfont4itch/README.md

 ```

 ## Helpful CSS for Text Settings & Sizing

-It's likely you'll need to find the right settings and size for your text to fit your page.
-As well, different sections (like body vs footer) might need different text sizes.
-CSS is a styling language and there exists much more to customize your text, this is just a minimum to have correct text settings and size your text to fit your page.
+You’ll likely need to adjust the settings and size of your text to ensure it fits well on your page.
+Different sections, such as the body and footer, may require different text sizes.
+CSS is a styling language that offers many customization options for text.
+This is just a minimum to have correct text settings and size your text to fit your page.

 Paste any of the lines below between the {} of the @font-face to apply to all text or into the {} of any specified html element to apply individually.
 ```css